Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_67

-The night she sees the ghost of her father she also has a lucid vision of killing her recently deceased father by slicing into his face, cutting an eyeball (the surrealist short Un Chien Andalou 1929), and cutting his ghoulish blue nose off!
+After the night she sees the ghost of her father, she also has this lucid vision of killing her recently deceased father by slicing into his face, cutting an eyeball (like the surrealist short Un Chien Andalou, 1929), and cutting his ghoulish blue nose off with a large butcher knife, they find Brenner’s body dumped in a landfill, with the exact wounds described by Alison claiming she inflicted on her father.
+They also discover Alison’s file and Michael’s name in Brenner’s office, connecting them to his murder.

 capturfiles_68